- How is breast cancer in men treated?

 - A → CMF: doxorubicin (Adriamycin), followed by CMF

-Many other drugs can be useful to treat breast cancer, such as:
+Many drugs can be useful to treat advanced breast cancer, such as:

 Although drug combinations are often used to treat early breast cancer, advanced disease is more often treated with single chemo drugs.
 Still some combinations, such as carboplatin or cisplatin plus gemcitabine are commonly used to treat advanced breast cancer.